-- 6.1 If you are dissatisfied with the outcome of your request, you have the right to appeal the decision and may lodge an appeal within 14 days of the notification.
-This should be done in writing and clearly state the grounds on which you are appealing. - 6.2 The appeal will be heard within 14 days.
+6.1 If you are dissatisfied with the outcome of your request, you have the right to appeal the decision and may lodge an appeal within seven days of the notification.
+This

+- should be done in writing and clearly state the grounds on which you are appealing. - 6.2 The appeal will be heard within 14 days.
 Where possible, the appeal meeting will be conducted by a manager who has not been previously involved in considering your request. - 6.3 You will be informed of the outcome of your appeal in writing within 14 days of the appeal meeting.
-These time limits may be extended where you and your line manger are in agreement. - 6.4 If your appeal is upheld, you will be advised of your new working arrangements, the date on which they will commence and details of any trial period. - 6.5 If your appeal is rejected, you will not be able to make another formal request until 12 months after the date of your original application.
+These time limits may be extended where you and your line manger are in agreement. - 6.4 If your appeal is upheld, you will be advised of your new working arrangements, the date on which they will commence and details of any trial period. - 6.5 If your appeal is rejected, you will be able to make one other formal request within the same 12-month period. - 6.6 If you fail to attend your scheduled appeal hearing, without good reason, it will be rescheduled one further time.
+If you fail to attend the rescheduled hearing, we will treat your application as withdrawn.